qualia-insights/opentaxliberty/README.md

 _EVERYWHERE_.
 The name of this form has caused alot of pain for this effort so we are going to simplify to W2.

+## Notes on OpenTaxSolver

+- source file taxsolve_routines.c has a few functions of interest:
+    - intercept_any_pdf_markups:
+    - exude_pdf_markups
+    - grab_any_pdf_markupsa
+- this location https://sourceforge.net/p/opentaxsolver/SrcCodeRepo/HEAD/tree/trunk/OTS_2024/src/formdata/OH_PIT_IT1040_meta.dat has meta data for OH IT1040 that looks useful

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).